-- WordPress Hosting: This will only work for smaller LearnDash sites with less traffic.
+- WordPress Hosting: This will only work for very small LearnDash sites with limited traffic.
 We only recommend the GoGeek plan; nothing below that.
 It comes with a $14.99/mo. introductory rate but renews at $39.99/mo.

 If you choose the GoGeek WordPress plan, SiteGround will automatically activate a plugin called SG Optimizer.
-We recommend you disable it & do not use it.
-It has been linked to several LearnDash issues.
-Please consider using WP Rocket instead.
+We wrote an article on how to configure it to work best with LearnDash, but if you can afford an extra $30/yr., we highly recommend using WP Rocket instead.

 You might need a more powerful hosting plan because of the added community features of BuddyBoss—your users uploading more content, interacting on forums, etc. The extra features that BuddyBoss provides require more server resources.
 The above recommendations still apply, but you might need a slightly higher plan to accommodate a BuddyBoss-powered site vs. a standard LearnDash site.

 🚫 Hosts to Avoid

 You typically won’t find a list of hosts not to use but we feel this is important to communicate.
 We’ve seen too many sites go down, disappoint users and lose sales.
 Choosing insufficient hosting can cause real headaches down the road, and cost your small business a lot of money to clean up the mess & migrate to a quality LearnDash host.

 We highly recommend you do not use any of the following hosts for your LearnDash site.
 They either offer inferior performance/security, consistently poor customer support, or both.

 Here are some comments from other experts in the LMS space regarding LearnDash hosting.
 I know & trust these folks and have received permission to include their statements.